massgov/mayflower/.github/ISSUE_TEMPLATE/add-a-mayflower-project.md

 * The implementation’s target language and/or framework
 * The code repository if it is in Github or equivalent (if public)
 * What type of Mayflower implementation you are using
+  - Mayflower Patternlab
+  - Mayflower React
+  - Mayflower as Markup
+  - Mayflower as Branding
 * What Mayflower Design System version you are using
 * Any useful caveats or other notes